Economies of Scale: Definition, Types & Examples

 A big company such as Nike or McDonald’s faces a bigger backlash from paying staff low wages or using cheap labor from abroad.
 On occasion, this has led to boycotts.
 Yet a small local store doing the same may not face such criticisms.
 Quite simply, bigger stores are held to a higher standard.

-General FAQs on Economies of Scale
+Economies of Scale FAQs

 Economies of scale occur when a firm grows in size.
 An example of such are purchasing economies of scale.
 The firm benefits from being able to make bulk purchases at a lower price, thereby benefiting from lower costs.